RodneyShag/Parallel_programming/readme.md

 ## Benchmarking

-A naive approach is to do
+A naive approach for benchmarking is to do:

 ```scala
 val xs = List(1, 2, 3)